kirti2602/animal/README.md

-# animal
+# markEight - Animal Interpreter REACT JS✅
-Created with CodeSandbox
+## Search for any animal face available in Data Base to know its name.